carlosgvaso/ReadWriteRegisterMutexes/README.md

 * No contention, no lock
 * No contention, ReentrantLock
 * No contention, TournamentLock
+* No contention, ColoredBakeryLock
+* No contention, OneBitLock
+* No contention, AdaptiveLock
-* Heavy contention, ReentrantLock
+* Heavy contention (2,4,8), ReentrantLock
-* Heavy contention, TournamentLock
+* Heavy contention (2,4,8), TournamentLock
+* Heavy contention (2,4,8), ColoredBakeryLock
+* Heavy contention (2,4,8), OneBitLock
+* Heavy contention (2,4,8), AdaptiveLock

 All benchmarks are based in the operation of incrementing/decrementing a shared counter variable by one a set number of times.
 The benchmark measures how much